Who We Are

 Stipend vs. Wages.
 Below are sites to help determine whether the student qualifies to be paid a stipend or wages.
 Please refer to these websites for guidance to determine which is most appropriate on your grant.

-Administrative and Clerical Personnel.
-Recent revisions to the federal cost principles governing institutions of higher education have placed restrictions on the instances in which salaries for administrative and clerical personnel may be directly charged to grants.
+Administrative Personnel.
+Recent revisions to the federal cost principles governing institutions of higher education have placed restrictions on the instances in which salaries for administrative personnel may be directly charged to grants.
 Eligible individuals must be identified specifically with a particular sponsored project and employed for non-routine tasks.
 Examples include projects involving:

 In addition, levels of effort of less than 10% are less likely to be found acceptable than larger blocks of time.
-Consult the Office of Sponsored Programs concerning the allowability of charges for these personnel.
+Consult Sponsored Programs concerning the allowability of charges for these personnel.

+Travel.
 Indicate briefly the purpose and frequency of expected travel and its applicability to the project.
-Per Diem rates, mileage, and air/rail travel are calculated using the University's rates.
-Consult the Office of Sponsored Programs for the currently approved schedule of foreign per diem rates permitted by the federal agencies and any limitations or restrictions imposed by specific sponsors on travel outside the United States.
-Gallaudet University policy prohibits per diem or lodging within a 50 mile radius of campus.
+Per diem rates, mileage, and air/rail travel are calculated using the University’s rates.
+Consult Sponsored Programs for the currently approved schedule of foreign per diem rates permitted by the federal agencies and any limitations or restrictions imposed by specific sponsors on travel outside the United States.
+Gallaudet University policy prohibits per diem or lodging within a 50-mile radius of campus.

-Costs of tuition and fees, travel, per diem, registration, books and manuals, and special supplies for program participants in conferences, symposia, and workshops may be allowable as a direct charge (consult Direct Costs for Training Proposal Budgets).
+Participant Support Costs.
+Costs of tuition and fees, travel, per diem, registration, books, and manuals, and special supplies for program participants in conferences, symposia, and workshops may be allowable as a direct charge (consult Direct Costs for Training Proposal Budgets).

 Stipends for Participants.
 These usually are fixed by the sponsor; sums may vary with the level of study.
 If not specified by the sponsor, an appropriate stipend level may be developed in consultation with the department chair or dean and the Office of Sponsored Programs.
 As the stipend area is often problematic and may be accompanied by requirements for citizenship, student status, etc., discussions with the Office of Sponsored Programs are recommended.